 by Hernan Vazquez

 Are you launching a new website?
 Are you trying to grow traffic to your videos?
 Are you looking for more eyeballs on your content?
-Then this article is definitely going to help you out.
+Are you thinking, what's the best way to send traffic to my site?
+Then this article is definitely going to help you out, as it will teach you how to increase website visitors.

 You see, most of the businesses out there don’t have a traffic problem.
 In fact, traffic is one of the easiest things to obtain in the internet world.
-What you may have, though, is an authority problem, and this article will show you now only how to generate that traffic you need but also how to increase your authority by doing so.
+What you may have, though, is an authority problem, and this article will show you now only how to increase website traffic you need but also how to increase your authority by doing so.

 Let me tell you, though, that this is not a “push-button-get-traffic” system or technique.
 It does require hard work and dedication.
 But you can reap the benefits from these five traffic sources for years to come.
 The main approach here is to help your audience where your audience is gathering, solve their needs for free and build your relevance and prominence from there.